ryuichiueda/value_iteration/README.md

 ## install and run

 This package works on ROS.
 The following procedure is for Ubuntu 18.04.
+It also works on Ubuntu 20.04.

 ```
 $ sudo apt-get install ros-melodic-tf ros-melodic-map-server  <- change melodic to your ROS version